7bitcoder/7bitConf/README.md

 ## About The Project

-7BitConfig is a simple C++ configuration provider library, the main inspiration was the asp net core configuration mechanism.
+7BitConfig is a simple C++ centralized configuration provider library, the main inspiration was the asp net core configuration mechanism.

 ### Built With